 One of the popular applications of AR is VTOs- Virtual Try-On solutions.
 The technology facilitates customers to see themselves in a product on their screen.
 Interactive user manuals, another significant result of AR technology, facilitate users to learn about a particular product, its features, and how to set it up.
 VR is also a better tool to offer a feeling that the customers are in a traditional store rather than in an online shopping platform.
 VR stores allow customers to benefit from virtual staff, interaction with 3D products, and more.

-You may be interested in reading AI/ML inspirations in the e-learning industry for 2021 & beyond.
+You may be interested in reading AI/ML inspirations in the e-learning industry

 The comprehensive structure of eCommerce SEO has changed due to the pandemic.
 According to Nielsen reports, the volume of video search has increased, and it’s 100% for some products.
 YouTube is the second largest and most visited website; therefore, video content is more popular than before the pandemic.
 As per the study conducted by HubSpot, 64% of companies invest money in SEO.